Best Mattress

 Other companies to consider:

-I’ve written many articles on this website and others, trying to decide which is the overall top mattress choice.
+I’ve written many articles on this website (and a few others) over the years, trying to decide which is the overall top mattress choice.
 But it’s such a general term: what you really need to decide on is if you prefer a memory foam, a hybrid or a pocket spring.
 And only then can you decide which one will suit your needs the best.

 What may work for one person may be a disaster for the next.
 A good example being someone that suffers from sciatica or back issues may need to select a completely different mattress to someone who has no back issues and sleeps on their front.
 See my article here if you’re the type of person who likes to sleep on your front.